-My artwork takes a critical view of social, political and cultural issues while giving special prominence to gender and cultural identity, landscape and site-specificity.
-Often referencing Taiwanese culture, my work explores the varying relationships between daily life, social structure and fine art.
-Drawing inspiration from daily objects and personal narratives, my artwork offers a critical view that provokes questions and reflections.
-Having engaged subjects such as identity, nationality, consumerism and languages, my pieces engage in the dialectic between aesthetics and socio-politics, and they involve the viewer with physical interaction with the installation.
+My artwork takes a critical view of social, political and cultural issues while giving special prominence to gender and cultural identity, languages, landscape and site-specificity.
+Often referencing Taiwanese culture, my work explores the varying relationships between daily life, ideology and art.
+Drawing inspiration from existing objects and personal narratives, my artwork offers a starting point for questions and reflections on the communal experience.

-I work with video, photography, light, and installation.
-While I apply different mediums and approaches tailored to specific projects, my methodology is consistently research-based and concept-driven.
-I am excited about experimenting with new materials through art making— I have applied projection mapping, film processing, 3D printed sculpture, ceramics, and computer programming in my artwork.
-I learn to speak the language of materials through the process of making.
+I work with video, photography, light, installation and many other mediums.
+I have applied projection mapping, analogue film, 3D printed sculpture, ceramics, and computer programming in my artwork.
+While I apply different approaches tailored to specific projects, my methodology is consistently research-based and concept-driven.
+I am always excited about experimenting with new materials through each project.

 My art making is a process of deciphering the core of what we see, feel, and understand.
 I often modify existing images to defamiliarize common cultural references.
 The ambiguity allows us to contemplate on the complexity of how we perceive reality.
 I use humor as a strategy to challenge the way we see the world.
 I also closely work with space and body.
 Site-specific and community engagement has been an integral part of my art practice.
 As an artist, I aspire to create art that is accessible, inspiring, edifying, and creates dialogues.